 The auxiliary PDL is the consolidation of third party PDLs (and the reference for disputes?)

-In the EU SOFIE project, interledger is used in various ways [Lag19].
-For example, agricultural supply chain use case stores hash of private transactions to public ledger using interledger, to provide immutability for private transactions and help with dispute resolutions as described in section 5.1.
+In the EU SOFIE project [i.3], inter-ledger is used in various ways [i.7].
+For example, agricultural supply chain use case stores hash of private transactions to public ledger using inter-ledger, to provide immutability for private transactions and help with dispute resolutions as described in section 5.1.
 In context-aware mobile gaming use case, private ledger is used to store in-game assets used by the gamers.
 These assets can be traded in a public ledger between the gamers, but only if they are not active at the same time in the private ledger.
-The interledger is used to guarantee that the state of the asset is changed in an atomic manner between the ledgers, and the asset can be active only in one ledger at time.
+The inter-ledger is used to guarantee that the state of the asset is changed in an atomic manner between the ledgers, and the asset can be active only in one ledger at time.

-In a similar manner, interledger is useful for any kind of situation where trust, transparency, and automation is required between multiple parties.
-These include sharing cybersecurity information [Nei2020] or automating disclosure of software vulnerabilities [Lag2020].
+In a similar manner, inter-ledger is useful for any kind of situation where trust, transparency, and automation is required between multiple parties.
+These include sharing cybersecurity information [i.8] or automating disclosure of software vulnerabilities [i.9].

-SOFIE project has released an interledger implementation written in Python supporting Ethereum, Hyperledger Fabric, and Guardtime KSI ledgers.
+SOFIE project has released an inter-ledger implementation [i.4] written in Python supporting Ethereum, Hyperledger Fabric, and Guardtime KSI ledgers.
 The implementation connects any two ledgers: after a certain trigger occurs on one ledger, the transaction is sent to another ledger.

-[Lag2019] D. Lagutin, F. Bellesini, T. Bragatto, A. Cavadenti, V. Croce, Y. Kortesniemi, H. C. Leligou, Y. Oikonomidis, G. C. Polyzos, G. Raveduto, F. Santori, P. Trakadas, and M. Verber.
-Secure Open Federation of IoT Platforms Through Interledger Technologies - The SOFIE Approach.
-In Proceedings of European Conference on Networks and Communication (EuCNC) 2019.
-Valencia, Spain, 2019.

-[Nei2020] R. Neisse, J. L. Hernandez-Ramos, S. N. Matheu-Garcia, G. Baldini, A. Skarmeta, V. Siris, D. Lagutin, P. Nikander.
-An Interledger Blockchain Platform for cross-border Management of Cybersecurity Information.
-IEEE Internet Computing, pp. 1-11.
-IEEE, June 2020.

-[Lag2020] D. Lagutin, Y. Kortesniemi, V. A. Siris, N. Fotiou, G. C. Polyzos and L. Wu.
-Leveraging Interledger Technologies in IoT Security Risk Management.
-Chapter in: Security Risk Management for the Internet of Things: Technologies and Techniques for IoT Security, Privacy and Data Protection, pp. 229-246. now publishers, June 2020.

-SOFIE Interledger use cases:
+SOFIE Inter-ledger use cases:

 food-supply-chain: